 What is the Structural Unemployment rate?

-The structural unemployment rate is the percentage of total labor force that is involuntarily unemployed due to mismatching skills, technological changes, business competitions, or government policies.
-The actual figures for the structural unemployed workers and the total labor force can be obtained from the National Statistics Agency or the Bureau of Labor Statistics offices.
+The structural unemployment rate is the percentage of the total labor force that is involuntarily unemployed due to mismatched skills, technological changes, business competition, or government policies.
+Figures for the structurally unemployed workers and the total labor force can be obtained from the National Statistics Agency or the Bureau of Labor Statistics.

 What are the Causes of High Cyclical Unemployment?

 How Does the Government Address the Issue of Cyclical Unemployment?

-The initial solution, taken by the government to solve the issue of climbing a cyclical unemployment rate, was to use the expansionary monetary policy.
-This policy is implemented by central banks, primarily to energize the economy.
+The initial solution taken by the government to solve the issue of climbing a cyclical unemployment rate is to use an expansionary monetary policy.
+This policy is implemented by the central banks to energize the economy.
 Central banks will create money to buy government securities from the market in order to lower interest rates and increase the money supply.
-These economic conditions will then trigger financial institutions to promote an increase in lending and to make the money supply more liquid to the public.
+These economic conditions will then, hopefully, trigger financial institutions to promote an increase in lending and to make the money supply more liquid.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
 To continue learning and advance your career, see the following free CFI resources: